Office of the Bursar/Student Accounts: Billing, Payment and Refunds

 Students must have at least one authorized user assigned to their eBill account so that the authorized user may also automatically receive emails when electronic billing statements are available online to view.
 Go to hofstra.edu/EbillAddUser for instructions on how to add an authorized user.

 Hofstra University conveniently accepts payments 24/7 through the Hofstra portal via electronic check with no associated fees or by credit card through a third-party contractor, PayPath/Heartland (a non-refundable fee of 2.85%, minimum $3, will be charged by the contractor).
-Checks, money orders or 529 payments should be made payable to Hofstra University and include the Student ID.
-Please mail checks to Hofstra University-Office of the Bursar or drop in the secure mail slot in Memorial Hall 205 during regular business hours.
+Checks, money orders, or 529 payments should be made payable to Hofstra University and include the Student ID.
+Please mail checks to Hofstra University-Office of the Bursar or drop them in the secure mail slot in Memorial Hall 205 during regular business hours.
 For more information on Payment Options, click the link below.

 If the student account reflects a credit balance (negative amount), the student may sign up to receive the refund electronically via eRefund(direct deposit).
 Enrolling in eRefund is just designating the preferred method to receive the money; the student will still need to request the refund via the portal account at my.hofstra.edu.
 Follow online instructions on how to set up an eRefund Account and how to request a refund.
 For more detailed information on the Refund Policy, please go to www.hofstra.edu/refunds.